-We hope you agree that $99 for life is already an incredibly good deal!
+We hope you agree that PeerJ's publication fees are already great value with the low APC and lifetime memberships!
 That said, we do recognize that some people are unable to pay this amount.
 Therefore, we offer a no questions asked fee waiver, on request, to anyone from countries that are classified by the World Bank as Low-income economies.
-The waiver simply applies to the publication in question, and is not a waiver for a full publishing plan.
+The waiver simply applies to the publication in question, and is not a waiver for a full membership plan.
 We only allow one waiver per person per year.

-In addition, any co-author who was an undergraduate at the time of the research may request a waiver (provided the paper has senior co-author(s) who have at least a Basic publishing plan, and provided the article passes peer review as normal).
+In addition, any co-author who was an undergraduate at the time of the research may request a membership waiver (provided the paper has senior co-author(s) who have at least a Basic publishing plan, and provided the article passes peer review as normal).
+This is valid if paying through the Membership route rather than APC.
 Read more about this policy.

 Yes.
 So for example when you sign up with PeerJ you can use a personal email address (e.g. Gmail, Yahoo), but when confirming your author details in a submission you can choose your institutional email address (corresponding authors emails are published with the manuscript).
 Since PeerJ publishing plans last a lifetime, this is helpful if you change institutions and no longer have access to the old institutional email (presumably you keep your personal email, Gmail, Yahoo, etc).